-If you are at the United States border, whether crossing at an official point of entry, or if you are caught by Border Patrol while crossing illegally, you are permitted by U.S. and International Law, to seek asylum in the United States.
-Officials are required to ask you are afraid to go home.
-If you want asylum in the United States, you must make it very clear that they are afraid to go home.
+If you are at the United States border, whether crossing at an official point of entry or if you are caught by Border Patrol while crossing illegally, you are permitted by U.S. and International Law, to seek asylum in the United States.
+Officials are required to ask if you are afraid to go home.
+If you want asylum in the United States, you must make it very clear that you are afraid to go home.
 At this point, you will be referred to Immigration and Customs Enforcement and you will be detained (jailed), while you wait for a “credible fear interview” to take place with an asylum officer.

 The Credible Fear Interview.
 The time it will take for you to have your credible fear interview will vary.
-You will stay detained (jailed) until your interview, but eventually (sometimes there is a delay of several days–or longer), but you will be provided a credible fear interview with an asylum officer from USCIS.
+You will stay detained (jailed) until your interview, but eventually (sometimes there is a delay of several days–or longer), you will be provided a credible fear interview with an asylum officer from USCIS.
 Often, this interview will be conducted on the phone, and these interviews normally last about two hours.
-The purpose of the Credible Fear Interview, is for the asylum officer to determine if you as a person seeking asylum would be likely to win your asylum claim in Immigration Court.
+The purpose of the Credible Fear Interview is for the asylum officer to determine if you as a person seeking asylum would be likely to win your asylum claim in Immigration Court.

 Individual Asylum Hearing.
 You will eventually have an individual hearing with an Immigration Judge in which your case for asylum and all the evidence will be considered.
 For the best chances of getting asylum during this hearing, you are going to want an attorney.
 Unfortunately, attorneys are not provided by the government in Immigration Court (and you must find your own).
 At the end of the hearing, or after it, the Judge will make a decision about whether or not you have been granted asylum.

 If you are granted Asylum.
 If you are granted Asylum, congratulations!
 However, it needs to be mentioned that the government can unfortunately decide to appeal against the decision.
 If they do not appeal the decision (they have 30 days to appeal), then you officially have asylum.
 You can start building your new life in the United States.
-After you have held asylum for one year, you can then Adjust Status by filing a Form I-485 to get your Green Card/Permanent Residency.
+After you have held asylum for one year, you can then Adjust Your Status by filing a Form I-485 to get your Green Card/Permanent Residency.
 If they do appeal the decision, then your case will be reviewed by an institution called the Board of Immigration Appeals (the BIA).
-This can take awhile for the BIA to consider your case.
+This can take a while for the BIA to consider your case.
 Unlike with the Immigration Judge, you will not ordinarily have to appear in person.
 Instead, the BIA will consider all the evidence and transcript of your previous hearing with the Immigration Judge.
 However, for the best chance of success, you will still want to work with a lawyer to draft a brief that explains why you should be granted asylum.
 Hopefully, the BIA will decide in your favor, and you will be finally granted asylum.
-Then, after you have had asylum for one you, you can then apply to Adjust Status and get a Green Card/Permanent Residency by filing a Form I-485.
-If the BIA decides against you and side with the government, there may be appeals options available to you still, in the U.S. Courts of Appeals.
+Then, after you have had asylum for one you, you can then apply to Adjust Your Status and get a Green Card/Permanent Residency by filing a Form I-485.
+If the BIA decides against you and sides with the government, there may be appeals options available to you still, in the U.S. Courts of Appeals.